-Driving is one of the best ways to see Australia.
-We’re a nation of vast and varied beauty and whilst our cities and vibrant and entertaining, a real Aussie experience requires a road trip, even if only for a day.
+Driving in Australia is one the best ways of getting around.
+We’re a nation of vast and varied beauty.
+Whilst our cities and vibrant and entertaining, a real Aussie experience requires a road trip, even if only for a day.
 Whether you want to travel around Australia by car or ditch the tour bus and head out on your own, having a car gives you so much more freedom to explore at your own pace.

-Like any country, Australian has its own nuances and rules, so here are some handy tips to ensure your can focus on the journey and enjoying the best that Australia has to offer.
+Like any country, Australian has its own nuances and rules, so here are some handy tips to ensure your can focus on the journey and confidently driving in Australia.

-The roads and driving conditions in Australia are varied, so you’ll need to ensure you have the right type of vehicle to fit the job.
-The majority of roads in Australia are paved, so if you’re planning to stay around the cities and venture well trodden paths you’ll be fine with a 2 wheel drive vehicle.
+The roads and driving conditions in Australia are varied.
+You’ll need to ensure you have the right type of vehicle to fit the job.
+The majority of roads in Australia are paved,.
+If you’re planning to stay around the cities and venture well trodden paths you’ll be fine with a 2 wheel drive vehicle.

-Australian road safety rules say that all passengers must be restrained in Australia, so ensure the vehicle that you select has plenty of room for all of your passengers and any luggage you might have.
-Children under 12 months should be in a rear facing car seat and children up to four years old in a front or rear facing car seat.
+Australian road safety rules say that all passengers must be restrained.
+Ensure the vehicle that you have select has plenty of room for all of your passengers and any luggage you might have.
+Children under 12 months should be in a rear facing car seat.
+Additionally, children up to four years old in a front or rear facing car seat.
 Ideally your child should be at least 145cm before allowing them to use an adult seat belt.
 Car seats can easily be added on to a car rental and will already be fitted for you.

 City driving can be quite busy and car spaces small, so consider this if you’re doing a lot of city driving.
 A compact sized car is perfect for zipping around and an automatic will have you navigating the traffic easily.

 Outback & rural driving - Choosing the right car